 1963 - A view south with the State running "Dr. No," a May release with Sean Connery, Ursula Andress and Joseph Wiseman along with "The Young and the Brave" with Rory Calhoun and William Bendix.
 Note the theatre's unused readerboard on the corner of the building.
 Thanks to Sean Ault for sharing this terrific photo from his collection.
 On the far left it's Clifton's and the now "modernized" Haas Building.

 1963 - A detail from Sean's photo.
-Down on the left the Globe is advertising "Big Hits," but we can't see how many.
-The Newsreel vertical is on the theatre better known as the Tower.
-The Orpheum's vertical is down in the distance as is the thin sliver of the one on the United Artists, over on the right.
+Down on the left it's the Globe and the Newsreel/Tower.
+The Orpheum's vertical is in the distance as is a thin sliver of the one on the United Artists, over on the right.
 Straight ahead it's the Los Angeles Railway Building, now the Hoxton Hotel.
 Beyond is the Case Hotel Building, now the Proper Hotel.

 1963 - "All New Horror Show."
 The 1958 British film "Corridors of Blood" finally got a U.S. release in May 1963.
 The co-feature was the 1961 Italian film "Werewolf In a Girl's Dormitory," out in the U.S. in 1963.
 Many thanks to Sean Ault for locating the photo.
 Bruce Kimmel comments: "Opened on June 19.
 Interestingly, it had opened a month prior in drive-ins and a few random theatres."